danielpetterson/probGLSAlgorithm/README.md

 </div>
 </div>
 <div id="the-process-of-development" class="section level1">
-<h1>The process of development</h1>
+<h1>Development Process</h1>
 <div id="initial-concept" class="section level2">
 <h2>Initial concept</h2>
-<p>The package was clearly inspired by my previous work with the related packages.
-Through that I identified multiple modifications that I thought would be most useful to someone trying to do similar work.
+<p>The package was inspired by my previous work tracking seabirds.
+This work seeks to remedy a few issues that may become apparent to someone trying to do similar work outside of Eurasia.
 I had planned to include a much larger number of <code>read.x</code> functions for specific device models but realised that I could condense them quite easily.
 Some devices haven’t been available for sale in over a decade and with the non-user replaceable batteries it was unlikely that there was a need to cover their specific formatting.
 I wanted the main function <code>GLS.prob.algorithm</code> to be easily swappable with <code>probGLS::prob_algorithm</code> to minimise the work required if a user wanted to migrate from the original version to take advantage of some of the functionality.</p>
 </div>
 <div id="implementation-of-ideas" class="section level2">
 <h2>Implementation of ideas</h2>